Help with childcare costs

 9 to 23 month old childcare funding

 If you are eligible for 15 hours for working parents and receive a code from HMRC, please get this code checked with a childcare provider as soon as possible.
 This is to ensure your code is valid and you can take up your funded place.
-Codes need to be renewed every 3 months, so if you applied for a code before 1 June 2024 for a place in September 2024, you need to renew this through HMRC before your child starts their funded place.
+You will also need to renew your code every 3 months through HMRC.

-If you have a 9 to 23 month old child, you may be eligible to receive up to 15 hours of childcare a week from September 2024.
+If you have a 9 to 23-month-old child, you may be eligible to receive up to 15 hours of childcare a week.
 This is available for working parents and will extend to 30 hours from September 2025.
-Applications are now open.

 How childcare funding can help you and your child

-Funded childcare enables children to develop their early learning and childhood experiences and prepare them for school.
-It also enables their parents or caregivers to get back into work, education, or training.
+Funded childcare will enable your child to develop their early learning and childhood experiences and prepare them for school.

 When your child can start